China Scholarship Council (CSC) - Macquarie University Joint Postgraduate Scholarship Program

 - Applications are to be submitted no later than 31 January 2020.

-- March 2020: Deadline for prospective candidates to submit their CSC application for funding form and CSC employer reference form to CSC.
+- 31 March 2020: Deadline for prospective candidates to submit their CSC application for funding form and CSC employer reference form to CSC.
 Forms are available online at http://apply.csc.edu.cn.
+The CSC application period opens on 10 March 2020 and closes on 31 March 2020.
 In some cases there may be a deadline for applications for the Chinese university that is nominating the candidate for the CSC scholarship.
 Prospective candidates should check with their university if there is an application deadline prior to the CSC application closing date.

 - May 2020: CSC will evaluate the applications